 NOTE: Remember to read these in the order given above so that you understand them more clearly.

 Today, we will throw some light on the Layer 2 Tunneling Protocol which is also called L2TP in short.
 This protocol was created in coordination with the likes of Microsoft and Cisco.
 Layer 2 Tunneling Protocol was actually a combination of two different protocols given below:

 - Layer 2 Forwarding (L2F) protocol owned and developed by Cisco.

 - Point-to-Point tunneling protocol owned and developed by Microsoft.

 L2TP had several advantages that made it shine when compared to PPTP.
-One of the most important of these advantages were its usage over non-IP networks such as frame relay, X.25 and ATM.
+One of the most important of these advantages was its usage over non-IP networks such as frame relay, X.25, and ATM.
 L2TP, like PPTP, operates over the data link layer in the very famous OSI network model.
 Also, most of the major firewalls like WatchGuard, Cisco PIX, CheckPoint, and ISA server support L2TP without any hitches.

-The Windows based 2003, XP and 2000 carry the built in client for L2TP.
+The Windows-based 2003, XP and 2000 carry the built-in client for L2TP.
 If you are one of the legacy Windows users who are still using older versions of Windows (like Windows 98, NT4.0 or ME) then you can download clients that support L2TP.